ChristerNilsson/2024/027-BubbleChart/readme.md

 The area of the bubble is proportional to the ELO gap.

-# Sensations
+## Observations

-Of 116 games, where the winner was stronger than the weaker by 220 elos, only nine was won by the weaker player.
+Of 116 games, where the gap was larger than the average gap, only nine was won by the weaker player.
+The average swiss gap is 207 elos.
-220 elos is the average gap.
-320 games were played.
+Around 320 games were played.

 * 2046 1793
 * 2031 1793